mattneary/Tarpits-Abstraction/chapters/Computation.md

 Essentially, we are saying that any expression of the given form should be a function of the provided arguments bearing the provided expression.

 Additionally, we provide a default case for our S-Expressions.
-Should no other mentioned pattern be a match to a given expression, we will default to function invocation.
-In other words, the equations in Figure~\ref{fig:sexprApplication} is a pattern we will match, with `fn` being some foreign form not selected for elsewhere.
+Should certain expression match none of our provided patterns, we will default to function invocation.
+In other words, in Figure~\ref{fig:sexprApplication} we define a pattern for those values which match no other patterns.

 ```fig:sexprApplication
 (fn val) &= (fn)val